skohltfarber/food_app/README.md

 YouTube Channel: The Flutter Way

-Progress
-8/13/20 0:46 - Setup and creating the application Ended with making a constant file.
-8/14/20 6:18 - Started working on the body of the program.
-8/16/20 15:50 - We will continue with the body of the program we have the top half finished.
-8/17/20 19:26 - We are ready to build the details screen.
-We have finished the home page.
-8/18/20 26:05 - We have built half of the details screen.
-We should finish the detail screen in the future.
-PricerCliper is throwing an error.
-We will need to fix that next.
-8/20/20 31:36 - We are almost done.
-8/21/20 Done.
-I could troubleshoot an error message if I want to Incorrect use of ParentDataWidget.
-If you get this error message, remove the expanded widget.

 Things that I learned.

     1) In the Theme.of(Context).textTheme, we have a few deprecated members.
     	Here is a list:
     	display4 should be replaced with this.headline1